-The Jewish community of Argentina is the seventh in the world and the largest Spanish-speaking community.
-In Buenos Aires there are around 165,000 Jews, and another 25,000, distributed in 54 communities in different localities of the country.
+The Jewish community of Argentina is the seventh largest in the world and the largest Spanish-speaking community.
+In Buenos Aires there are around 165,000 Jews, and another 25,000, in 54 communities spread throughout the country.
 In 1862 the Israelite Congregation of Buenos Aires was born, the first institution of the Jewish community in Argentina.
-Among other things, he devoted himself to charity and the registration of births, marriages and deaths of the community from 1879.
-That same year, he began to raise funds for the purchase of land with the aim of creating a cemetery that would allow Jews receive burial according to their ritual.
-By then, the first synagogue had been erected and he had been named the first rabbi of the Argentine Republic.
-Everything was very vertiginous: in 1891 the first Jewish school and the Latin American Congregation of Buenos Aires were born, which grouped the Moroccan Jews.
-Led by Rabbi Henry Joseph, on February 11, 1894 various Jewish societies of Buenos Aires met.
-They created a provisional commission to found the burial society Jevrá Kedushá.
-It was born what will later be called Asociación Mutual Israelita Argentina (AMIA), current central entity of the community.
-Six years later, it already had 140 members.
-The Community has social, cultural, educational, political, labor, socio-sports and religious institutions.
+Among other things, it was devoted to charity and the registration of births, marriages and deaths of the community from 1879.
+That same year, the congregation began to raise funds to purchase of land with the aim of creating a cemetery that would allow Jews to be buried according to tradition.
+On 11 February 1894, the various Jewish societies of Buenos Aires met.
+They created the burial society Jevrá Kedushá, which would form the basis of the Asociación Mutual Israelita Argentina (AMIA).
+With successive immigration flows, AMIA broadened its activities and these now encompass aspects of social, cultural, educational, political, labor, socio-sports and religious life.

 Archival and Other Holdings